 Global Harmonization Pictograms and Labels.
 Under the 2012 changes to the OSHA Hazard Communication Standard, requirements for language on chemical labels is standardized using the Global Harmonization System criteria, and standardized pictograms are to be used to convey the hazards.
 Some suppliers of laboratory chemicals have already begun to implement changes on their labels, making use of the new pictograms and language.
 Appendix 10.3 contains information about the new pictograms and their meaning.
 It is recommended the lab post the chart of pictograms so personnel can become familiar with them and their meaning.
-Additional information can be found at: http://ehs.mit.edu/site/content/globalharmonization-and-chemical-safety, along with a link to pictograms are a key component.
+Additional information can be found at: https://ehs.mit.edu/workplace-safety-program/hazard-communication/ along with a link to pictogram information for printing and posting.
+A color printer should be used because the red borders on the pictograms are a key component.